 The admissions office at Purdue soon realized that they were receiving far more qualified applicants’ applications than they could possibly accept.
 As a result, their work is very challenging.

-The admissions office looks for applicants who excel in the context of the most difficult courses in their high school and those who submit strong test scores and scores, lead and excel in extracurricular activities, and shine with their essays and letters of recommendation.
+In addition, the admissions office looks for applicants who excel in the context of the most difficult courses in their high school and those who submit strong test scores and scores, lead and excel in extracurricular activities, and shine with their essays and letters of recommendation.

 What to know about Purdue

-Four of the ten schools that make up Purdue University’s 340-acre campus in west Lafayette, Indiana, offer undergraduate degrees.
+Four of the ten schools that make up Purdue University’s 340-acre campus in West Lafayette, Indiana, offer undergraduate degrees.

-The university consistently ranks at the top of the list of the best universities in the United States thanks to its outstanding academic standards, active campus life, and urban setting, which draw exceptionally gifted students from around the globe.
+However, the university consistently ranks at the top of the list of the best universities in the United States thanks to its outstanding academic standards, active campus life, and urban setting, which draw exceptionally gifted students from around the globe.

-World Report News.
+Furthermore, World Report News.
 Interdisciplinary research and teaching are at the core of the campus community at Purdue, where 6,600 graduate students and 7,200 undergraduate students represent more than 95 nations.